Vivoree Esclito

-Maria Vivoree Niña Matutes Esclito (/ˈvaɪvoʊriː/ VAI-vəu-ree; /tl/; born August 3, 2000), known mononymously as Vivoree, is a Filipino singer, actress, television personality, model, and content creator.
+Maria Vivoree Niña Matutes Esclito (/ˈvaɪvoʊriː/ VAI-voh-ree; /tl/; born August 3, 2000), known mononymously as Vivoree, is a Filipino singer, actress, television personality, model, and content creator.
 She first rose to prominence as one of the teen contestants on the reality show Pinoy Big Brother: Lucky 7.
 Over the years, Esclito has achieved further recognition for work in film, music, and television, most notably as a main cast member of the teen romantic comedy series He's Into Her and the boys' love (BL) romantic comedy series Hello Stranger.

 Jason Tan Liwag of Rappler named Esclito as a standout actor in the 2021 film adaptation of the latter.
 She is also known for her online presence and commercial modeling work.
 In 2025, an essay published in the Philippine Daily Inquirer's Young Blood column praised Esclito's The Iron Heart character Penelope for providing positive Visayan representation, noting that "her morena skin and language—with Bisaya lines delivered flawlessly by Esclito, whose mother tongue is Bisaya in real life—weren’t used as punchlines."

 On August 17, 2025, Esclito became the first actor to also sing live at a Wish Date event.
 The Wish Date concert series, organized by Wish 107.5, combines short films with live musical storytelling.
 She also starred as a character inspired by Jolina Magdangal, Lyn-lyn/Jo-C, in the Netflix original musical romance film One Hit Wonder.
 It premiered on the streaming service on August 21.

 Early life and education

-Esclito was born Maria Vivoree Niña Matutes Esclito on August 3, 2000, in Loon, Bohol.
+Maria Vivoree Niña Matutes Esclito was born on August 3, 2000, in Loon, Bohol.
 She is the eldest of three siblings.
 Her mother, Tetchie Esclito, is an elementary school teacher.
 Her father, Jun Esclito, is a seafarer from Davao Oriental.
 Esclito briefly lived in Davao as a child, before moving back to Bohol with her family.
 She had a premature birth.
 When Esclito was newly born, a doctor told her mother that she was unlikely to survive.
 Her name, Vivoree, comes from the English word survivor.

 Esclito completed her elementary school education at the Holy Name University, where her mother also teaches.
 She pursued her secondary education at the Tagbilaran City Science High School.
 Esclito once competed in a beauty pageant in high school, but according to her, the experience was so "traumatic" it made her never want to join another one.
 In 2016, she joined the ABS-CBN reality competition show Pinoy Big Brother.
 Her stint on the show interrupted her education.
 In May 2020, Esclito graduated from high school under a homeschool program by the Catholic Filipino Academy.
 She received a character award for generosity and an academic award for Philippine politics and governance.
 She is studying entrepreneurship at Thames International College.
 (Note: This refers to a school in Quezon City, Philippines, not the Thames International College found in Nepal.)